ArchiveBox/docs/Home.md

 bookmarks, you can use the `ONLY_NEW` environment variable.
 This is useful if you want to import a bookmark dump periodically and want to skip broken links which are already in the index.

-## Info & Motivation

-This is basically an open-source version of [Pocket Premium](https://getpocket.com/premium) (which you should consider paying for!).
-I got tired of sites I saved going offline or changing their URLs, so I started archiving a copy of them locally now, similar to The Way-Back Machine provided by [archive.org](https://archive.org).
-Self-hosting your own archive allows you to save PDFs & Screenshots of dynamic sites in addition to static HTML, something archive.org doesn't do.

-Now I can rest soundly knowing important articles and resources I like won't disappear off the internet.

-My published archive as an example: [archive.sweeting.me](https://archive.sweeting.me).